Second Order Asymptotic Properties for the Tail Probability of the Number of Customers in the M/G/1 Retrial Queue: Acknowledgments

 \section{Acknowledgments}

-This work was supported in part by the National Science Foundation of China (Grant No. 71571002), the Natural Science Foundation of the Anhui Higher Education Institutions of China (No. KJ2017A340), the Research Project of Anhui Jianzhu University, and a Discovery Grant from the Natural Sciences and Engineering Research Council of Canada (NSERC).
+The authors would like to thank three anonymous reviewers and the handling editor for their valuable comments and suggestions, which improved the quality of this paper significantly.
+This work was supported in part by the National Natural Science Foundation of China (Grant No. 71571002), the Natural Science Foundation of the Anhui Higher Education Institutions of China (No. KJ2017A340), the Research Project of Anhui Jianzhu University, and a Discovery Grant from the Natural Sciences and Engineering Research Council of Canada (NSERC).